 I later moved to Escuela Maria Auxiliadora.
 This was a wonderful experience where I worked with nuns at a girls school.
 Around this time I got married and gave birth to my son.
 I then had to decide between personal and professional life.
 I then moved from San José to Guápiles, due to my husband’s job.
 This for me was a very difficult decision.
 It was certainly difficult to say goodbye to one of the most important things in my life, teaching.
 Then life took me through another path, my husband died and I moved back to San José.
 My family and I needed time to be together, so I started studying to become a holistic therapist, yoga instructor and all these things help me feel better in moving across my grief.

 As time went by I embrace my old dreams again at that time I was pursuing a master’s degree in Psychopedagogy.
-At that time I was told by a friend about a placement at CDS for a Spanish teacher, and five years later I am still here doing what I have always loved the most, teaching.
+At that time I was told by a friend about a placement at CDS for a Spanish teacher, and six years later I am still here doing what I have always loved the most, teaching.